 Understanding the different types of woods used for making guitar necks is important as it influences the feel, aesthetics and the tone of your instrument.
 It is a cool skill to identify how the different tone woods compare against each other.

-What are the different tone woods used for making the guitar neck?
+What are the different guitar neck types?
+Guitar necks vary in shape and tone wood.
+There are three main wood shapes which include: C shape, U shape and V shape.
 The different types of tone woods that are used primarily for the guitar neck include Rosewood, Mahogany, Maple, Wenge and Koa.

 In this article, we will go over all these woods in detail.